 There are four gospel accounts (Matthew, Mark, Luke, and John).
 Each one of the accounts tells the story of the life of Jesus from a different perspective and is aimed at a different audience.
-Matthew was writing with a Jewish audience in mind.
+Matthew was writing for a Jewish audience.
 The Gospel of Matthew has more Old Testament references than any other New Testament book.
-Matthew is writing to assure those with a Jewish background that their promised Messiah had come; and Jesus was that Messiah.
+Matthew is writing to assure those with a Jewish background that their promised Messiah had come, and Jesus was that Messiah.
 (By the way, Christ is not Jesus’ last name, Christ simply means Messiah, Deliverer, or anointed one of God.)
-Matthew also gives hints to the reader that Jesus would be the savior for the gentile people as well (Mt.
+Matthew also gives hints to the reader that Jesus would be the savior for the Gentile people as well (Mt.
 8:11).
 Matthew, like the other Gospel writers, takes readers on a journey from the birth of Jesus, his life and teaching, and finally his death and triumphant resurrection.

 Right away we are introduced to Mary and Joseph (Jesus’ earthly parents) in the first chapter but they both fade into the background thereafter.
 Jesus is obviously the main character of the book, as the Gospel points to him as savior.
 Also, Jesus selects twelve men to be his disciples (Mt.
 10:1-4).
 These men are seen throughout the book, traveling with Jesus, asking him questions, and saying questionable things causing Jesus to rebuke them occasionally.
 The enemies of Jesus in the book are the Pharisees and Sadducees.
 The Pharisees and Sadducees are Jewish religious groups that are too stuck up to tolerate the righteousness of Jesus and his new way of doing things (read Matthew 23 as Jesus puts them in their place).
 The chief priest and the scribes are also described as enemies of Jesus in the Book of Matthew that want Jesus dead.